 How Much Does an Emergency Vet Visit Cost?

 The total cost of an emergency vet visit can vary greatly based on the injury, condition, pet insurance (if applicable) and whether your pet has a chronic condition that may require multiple emergency vet visits over their lifetime.
-The national average cost* of an ER exam for dogs is $125 but could range from $96 to $236 depending on a number of factors.
+The national average cost* of an ER exam for dogs is $125, but it could range from $96 to $236 depending on a number of factors.
 For cats, the average cost* for an emergency checkup is $121, with a range of $94 to $228.1

 Additional charges for services such as diagnostic tests, medications, treatments, hospitalization or surgery can also increase the cost of an emergency vet visit.
 If overnight hospitalization at a veterinary clinic is required, for example, the average nightly cost range for a dog is $222 to $567, and $99 to $243 for a cat.1

-State/District | Average cost for dogs | Average cost for cats |
+State/District | Average cost (dogs) | Average cost (cats) |

 ---|---|---|